p2ppsr/wallet-storage/README.md

 #### Function: processActionSdk

+Process Action processes transactions in the wallet storage, handling both new and existing transactions.
+For new transactions, it validates, commits them to storage, and optionally prepares them for broadcasting or queuing based on parameters like isNoSend, isSendWith, and isDelayed.
+If broadcasting is required, transaction IDs are shared with the network after validating proof data (beef) and assigning statuses.

+For existing transactions, it verifies readiness and either queues them for delayed broadcast or sends them immediately.
+Transactions are grouped into batches where necessary, and all updates to storage, outputs, and transaction records are performed atomically.
+Results include the status of shared transactions (sendWithResults) or confirmation of queued transactions.
+The function ensures robust handling of transaction lifecycles while integrating seamlessly with the network.

 ```ts
 export async function processActionSdk(prior: PendingSignAction | undefined, signer: WalletSigner, args: sdk.ValidProcessActionArgs, originator?: sdk.OriginatorDomainNameStringUnder250Bytes): Promise<sdk.SendWithResult[] | undefined>
 ```